exploring self-realization, sacred personhood, and full humanity

 This question of substantial loss, for years, would sometimes bother me.
 I would read the afterlife reports, especially Father Benson's, about the astral-realm beauty of the meadows and mountains, the “halls of learning” and cultural events, the colorful flowers and birds, the picturesque rivers and streams; but, I thought, what good are these, what good is a pretty landscape and a college course, without real healing, a real sense of wholeness, real resolution to one’s very personalized hopes and dreams?

-Editor's note: I use the term "holodeck world" to emphasize one main point, that of, we can experience anything we need to experience.
-Picard's "holodeck," however, existed as a hologram, a temporary construct, essentially, quite insubstantial.
+Editor's note: I use the term "holodeck world" to emphasize one main point, that, we can experience anything we need to experience.
+Picard's "holodeck," however, existing as a hologram, a temporary construct, essentially, was quite insubstantial.
 But the "holodeck worlds" of which I speak are not gossamer-like but as solid and real, and "more real," than the Earth-world; "more real" in the sense that the good things therein will exist exactly as we want them to exist, for as long as we want them to exist - unlike the Earth-experience which suffers the fate of "all good things," if gained to any degree, "must pass away."